nclarius/tile-gaps/README.md

 *Settings* > *Window Management* > *KWin Scripts* > configuration button in the *Tile Gaps* entry.

+You may have to disable and re-enable to script in order for the changes to take effect.

 If the configuration button is missing, try the following:

 ````bash